Bellmac 32: Interrupt handling

+Privileges, system calls and exception handling

+Four privilege levels are supported by the Bellmac 32 architecture.
+To switch between privilege levels, the "controlled transfer" mechanism is provided, relying on a two-level table hierarchy to define the privilege level using the Processor Status Word (PSW) register and the location of each procedure or handler to be invoked by a "controlled call", thus providing a system call mechanism.
+Exception handling employs this controlled call mechanism to direct execution to an appropriate handler, which for a "normal" exception is found via a particular second-level table whose entries each correspond to a particular Internal State Code (ISC), defined in the PSW register.
+For the exception-related features of the Bellmac 32 to function, an operating system kernel is also expected to reside in each process's virtual address space since an exception, relying on a controlled transfer, will not change the virtual memory configuration.

+Instructions supporting the C language

+Although various operations provided by the Bellmac 32 architecture support high-level languages generally, specific instructions are provided that support C language conventions, notably the string copy and string end instructions which rely on the C language representation of terminating character strings with a zero byte.
+A general block copy operation is also provided that utilises an explicit block length parameter to define the amount of data to be copied between locations.

 Registers

 Bellmac 32 has sixteen 32-bit registers.
 Three of these (ISP, PCBP, PSW) are privileged, used to support the operating system and can be written only when the microprocessor is in kernel mode.
 There are three other registers (SP, AP, FP) that are used by some instructions as stack pointers.
 Execution level, set in the Processor Status Word, can be one of four states: Kernel, Executive, Supervisor, User.

 There are an additional sixteen registers in the WE 32200, these being divided into two groups of eight registers: R16 to R23 being user registers, readable and writable in any processor mode, being intended for global variable and temporary storage; R24 to R31 being kernel, or privileged, registers that are only writable in kernel mode, being readable in any other mode.
 These additional registers were introduced to allow high-level language compilers to generate code that could use them to store frequently used data, thus improving the execution performance of such languages.